 - Durability - Candidates will also be assessed on the extent to which their contribution is likely to endure and be remembered by future generations.
 Contribution to corporate success alone is not likely to meet this criterion.

 - Further potential - Ideally candidates for the award will still have further contributions to make to the industry and the community.
 It is expected that the award will recognise their achievements to date and thereby enhance the opportunity for the candidate to make yet a further contribution.

 The John Shaw Medallist is chosen by a Commitee of past winners.
 In addition to accepting nominations from industry, the Committee at its discretion may also consider candidates who emerge from its own discussions.

-If you are aware of a suitable candidate for the Award in 2014 we would be delighted to receive a nomination addressing each of the selection criteria.
+If you are aware of a suitable candidate for the Award in 2017, we would be delighted to receive a nomination addressing each of the selection criteria by April 15, 2017.
 Please confirm that the nominee is aware of and is prepared to accept the nomination.

 For more information or to discuss, contact Ian Webb.

 Amongst the past recipients of this prestigious award are:

 - Janet Holmes a Court, John Holland Advisory Board Chairman